zsiki/GeoEasy/doc/reference_guide.rst

 New station
 ...........

-This adds a new station to the end of the field-book.
+This adds a new station record to the end of the field-book.
 Enter the station ID in the small dialog box.

 Coordinate list
 ...............

-This opens a new coordinate list windows belonging to this field-book.
+This opens a new coordinate list window belonging to this field-book.

 Check field-book
 ................